kojamad28/pharmaceutical-database/README.md

-# Postgres FastAPI Jupyter
+# Pharmaceutical database

-This repository provides a FastAPI template connected with PostgreSQL database using Jupyterlab.
+Pharmaceutical database based on PostgreSQL and FastAPI